louixs/ubersicht_google_calendar/README.md

 Here it comes, a new year and a new widget.
 Let's make 2017 a good year!

-This widget shows events for today and tomorrow based on your the time zone set in your Google calendar settings.
-As opposed to the preceding widgets for google calendars, it utilises Google Calendar API and Google Oauth2.
-This is the first widget of Übersicht Google Suite comprising of widgets that uses Google API (coming soon).
+This widget shows events for today and tomorrow based on the time zone set in your Google calendar settings.
+As opposed to the other widgets for google calendars, this uses Google Calendar API and Google Oauth2.
+This widget is a part of the Übersicht Google Suite comprising of widgets that uses Google API (other widgets are on their way).

 ![Google Calendar](screenshot.png "Google Calendar")

 ## Setup:
 1. Perhaps obvious but you would need a google account
 2. Go to https://console.developers.google.com > click on API Project > select Create project > fill in your project name > click on create
-3. Make sure you are in API Manager.
-Click on Enable API and select Calendar API to enable.
+3. Make sure you are in API Manager and click on Enable API and select Calendar API to enable
 4. Go to OAuth consent screen > fill in/choose your gmail address > fill in Product name shown to users with the same name that you chose in the step 2 above > make sure to save
 5. Select Credentials > select Create credentials > select OAuth client ID > select Other > fill in the name such as ubersicht > copy client ID and client secret > paste them in the calendar.coffee file after CLIENT_ID: and CLIENT_SECRET: under the Google API Credentials section.
 Note that you would need to store them as string i.e. surround them with ```""```.
 Your calendar.coffee file's Google API Credentials section should look like the following:

     ```